Visyond/website-hugo/site/content/_index.md

   IN MINUTES INSTEAD OF DAYS
 topSubTitle: >-
-  Visualize the impact of your decisions, reduce risk of errors and collaborate securely with Visyond’s intuitive cloud based automation software.
+  Visualize the impact of your decisions, reduce risk of errors and collaborate securely with Visyond’s intuitive cloud-based automation software.
 topImage: /img/Visyond_VS_Infographic_Alexey update 2018-04-26 v6.png
 trustedTitle: trusted by
 trustedLogos: